-- At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the underlying issue(s) that caused the high withhold/against votes; - > The board failed to act on takeover offers where the majority of the shareholders tendered their shares; or - > The board failed to act on a shareholder proposal that received approval by a majority of the shares cast the previous year.
+- At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the underlying issue(s) that caused the high withhold/against votes; - > The board failed to act on takeover offers where the majority of the shareholders tendered their shares; or - The board failed to act on a shareholder proposal that received approval by a majority of the shares cast the previous year or failed to act on a management proposal seeking to ratify an existing charter/bylaw provision that received opposition of a majority of the shares cast in the previous year.

-Vote case-by-case on Compensation Committee members (or, potentially, the full board) and the Say-on-Pay proposal if:
+Vote case-by-case on compensation committee members (or, potentially, the full board) and the Say-on-Pay proposal if:

-- > The company's previous say-on-pay proposal received low levels of investor support, taking into account: - The company's response, including: a) disclosure of engagement efforts with major institutional investors regarding the issues that contributed to the low level of support (including the timing and frequency of engagements and whether independent directors participated); b) disclosure of the specific concerns voiced by dissenting shareholders that led to the say-on-pay opposition; c) disclosure of specific and meaningful actions taken to address shareholders' concerns; d) other recent compensation actions taken by the company; - Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the support level was less than 50 percent, which would warrant the highest degree of responsiveness. - > The board implements an advisory vote on executive compensation on a less frequent basis than the frequency that received the plurality of votes cast.
+- > The company's previous say-on-pay proposal received low levels of investor support, taking into account: - The company's response, including: a) disclosure of engagement efforts with major institutional investors regarding the issues that contributed to the low level of support (including the timing and frequency of engagements and whether independent directors participated); b) disclosure of the specific concerns voiced by dissenting shareholders that led to the say-on-pay opposition; c) disclosure of specific and meaningful actions taken to address shareholders' concerns; d) other recent compensation actions taken by the company; - Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the support level was less than 50 percent, which would warrant the highest degree of responsiveness. - The board implements an advisory vote on executive compensation on a less frequent basis than the frequency that received the plurality of votes cast.